josefsabl/spreadsheet-reader/README.md

+IN THIS FORK
+Return typehints are added to methods that implement Iterator interface and thus is compatible with PHP 8.1.
+Only ODS reader is tested.

 **spreadsheet-reader** is a PHP spreadsheet reader that differs from others in that the main goal for it was efficient data extraction that could handle large (as in really large) files.
 So far it may not definitely be CPU, time or I/O-efficient but at least it won't run out of memory (except maybe for XLS files).